Events: Family-Friendly

 County Founding Day Open House

-On May 10, 1729, Governor John Penn granted a county charter to local citizens to create what would become Lancaster County.
-Join us as we celebrate 295 years of Lancaster County with extended museum hours and special tours of our major exhibit, Thieves & Vagabonds, which tells the story of the county’s origins and the complex history of law and justice in our community.
+On May 10, 1729, Governor Patrick Gordon granted a county charter to local citizens to create what would become Lancaster County.
+Join us on May 9 from 5-8pm (technically County Founding Day Eve!) as we celebrate 295 years of Lancaster County with extended museum hours and special tours of our major exhibit, Thieves & Vagabonds, which tells the story of the county’s origins and the complex history of law and justice in our community.

 Open House Family-Friendly In-Person Event